openstack/charm-deployment-guide/deploy-guide/source/upgrade-openstack.rst

 .. warning::

    The hacluster subordinate unit number may not necessarily match its parent unit number.
-As in the above example, only for keystone/0 do the unit numbers correspond (i.e. keystone-hacluster/0 is the subordinate unit).
+As in the above example, only for ``keystone/0`` do the unit numbers correspond (i.e. ``keystone-hacluster/0`` is its subordinate unit).

 Re-enable unattended-upgrades
 -----------------------------

 In a :ref:`previous step <disable_unattended_upgrades>`, unattended-upgrades
-were disabled on those cloud nodes that hosted multiple principle charms.
+were disabled on those cloud nodes that hosted multiple principal charms.
 Once such a node has had all of its services upgraded, unattended-upgrades should be
 re-enabled: